Armen Ashotyan: Career

 Ashotyan joined the Republican Party of Armenia (RPA) in 2002 and from 2003 to 2005 served as the chairman of its youth wing.
 Ashotyan was first elected to the National Assembly of Armenia in 2005 by the proportional system of voting, and was a member of the RPA's parliamentary faction.
 He was a member of the Standing Committee on Social Affairs, Health Care and Environment.
 On May 12, 2007 he was elected to the National Assembly again as a member of the RPA's electoral list.
 On May 12, 2009 he was appointed Minister of Education and Science of Armenia.

 In September 2020, when the Second Karabakh War broke out, he was called into the Armenian armed forces and served in the medical corps for the duration of the conflict.
 Since the end of the conflict, he has been instrumental in leading anti-government protests that seek to oust Prime Minister Nikol Pashinyan.

+He was arrested on abuse of power and money laundering charges on 15 June 2023.